Frequently Asked Questions

 What is evidence-based practice (EBP)?

-In my pracise I only use treatments that have shown to stand the rigor of scientific testing.
+In my clinic I only use treatments that have shown to stand the rigor of scientific testing.
 EBPs are treatments that are based directly on scientific evidence suggesting that strongest contributors and risk factors for psychological symptoms.
 Most EBPs have been studied in several large-scale clinical trials, involving thousands of patients and careful comparison of the effects of EBPs vs. other types of psychological treatments.
 Dozens of multi-year studies have shown that EBPs can reduce symptoms significantly for many years following the end of psychological treatment - similar evidence for other types of therapies is not available to date.
 The most commonly used evidence-based practice approaches for the treatment of psychological symptoms involve cognitive and behavior therapies (CBT).
 The efficacy of CBT has been demonstrated for a wide-range of symptoms in adults, adolescents, and children.

 What is the purpose of the evaluation session(s)?